 Tab key to find every available objects and variables.

-The name of any module can be changed following this code.
-To list each module and its associated alias, refer to List available modules of your device section.
+The name of any container can be changed following this code.

 Note: You should restart your device and reconnect to it after this operation.

-Note: To get back to the module default name, set a void name (
+Note: To get back to the container default name, set a void name (

 Nodes are able to send back some values representing the sanity of a node.
 You can use it to evaluate the Luos needs depending on your particular configuration.
 The RAM usage of Luos depends on the number of messages the node has to treat and the max Luos loop delay.

 gate statistics : .luos allocated RAM occupation = 53% .Message stack = 50% .Luos stack = 53% .Dropped messages number = 0 .Max luos loop delay = 16ms .Msg fail ratio = 0% .Nak msg max number = 1 .Collision msg max number = 5

 luos allocated RAM occupation represents the global Luos RAM usage based on Message stack and Luos stack.
 You can use this value to know if you need to expand or reduce the amount of RAM dedicated to Luos through the

 2 * MAX_CONTAINER_NUMBERwhere MAX_CONTAINER_NUMBER = 5 by default ).